SQE FAQs

 Is there a way of firms funding your SQE like they did with training contracts/LPC?

-Is it more beneficial doing 1) the LPC full time, then doing a training contract for two years or 2) doing the LPC part time mixed in with a training contract?
+Is it more beneficial doing 1) the SQE full time, then doing QWE for two years or 2) doing the SQE part time mixed in with QWE?

-They both have their pros and cons and it will depend on the individual.
-The main objective would be securing the training contract: it would then be a discussion with the firm about whether to do the LPC full time before your TC, or part time alongside your TC.
-At BPP, as well as running full time programmes, we offer both the LPC and SQE courses on a part time basis to allow students to earn as they learn, with many working full time.
+There is no ‘wrong’ or ‘right’ answer to this question: Both options have their pros and cons and it will depend on the individual.
+At BPP, as well as running full time programmes, we offer SQE courses on a part time basis to allow students to earn as they learn, with many working full time alongside their studies.

 Will traditional LPC training contracts still be offered by big firms in 2026?
 I am a first-class law student looking to do my LPC in January and want to completely opt out of the SQE.

-By September 2024, we expect almost all leading law firms to be training the main intake of their future cohorts via the SQE pathway.
+Almost all leading law firms are now training the main intake of their future cohorts via the SQE pathway.
 It’s unlikely that many (if any) of them will be offering traditional LPC Training Contracts by 2026, although several have commented that they won’t turn away talent simply because candidates have an LPC.
 Such firms may require LPC graduates to qualify via the SQE route, which means requiring a pass SQE2, as LPC graduates are exempt form SQE1.
-Smaller firms are, as a whole, less concerned about which pathway you have chosen and are likely to offer traditional LPC training contracts for longer, with some offering them alongside QWE.
+Smaller firms are, as a whole, less concerned about which pathway you have chosen and are likely to offer traditional LPC training contracts for longer, with some offering them alongside other future talent who will qualify via the SQE/QWE pathway.

 I have passed my LLB in 2016 and BPTC in 2019.
 Which course should I do to avail a training contract easily and will I be eligible for exemption of courses of SQE 1 or SQE2 or LPC?

-Firstly, no training contract is easy to secure.
+Firstly, no training contract is easy to secure, especially ones under the old LPC pathway as they are now very much is scarce supply.
 You can choose either the LPC or SQE route to qualify as a solicitor.
 If you are a BPTC graduate from BPP, you would normally be exempt from around half of the LPC modules should you choose to study the LPC at BPP.
 If you studied at another provider, we would have to check your record card to advise further.
 Unfortunately, the SRA does not routinely provide exemptions from any part of the SQE for BPTC graduates.
+Always remember, if you choose the LPC pathway now and don’t secure an LPC training contract, you will still need to pass SQE2 and complete 2 years’ QWE.
+With LPC training contracts in scarce supply, we would normally recommend the SQE pathway for an LPC considerer who has not yet secured an LPC training contract.

 As a third year LLB student, should I be concerned about traditional LPC training contracts if I plan on going down the SQE route?